Jim Henson, the iconic creator of The Muppets, was known for three big personal traits:

 This will be energizing and bit by bit, more time will open up to you.

-This process, especially when facilitated through the Aligned Time Journal, will get you through the first two weeks when the change is the freshest.
+This process, especially when facilitated through the Great Work Journals, will get you through the first two weeks when the change is the freshest.

 Then, something interesting happens: those mornings begin to take on a shape of their own.
 “Isn’t it nice,” you say to yourself, “that I have this 30 minutes to myself?”